-Laws in the UK ban incitement to hatred and violence, including on account of religion or belief, as well as harassment, victimisation and discrimination by organisations against individuals on those same grounds.
+Laws in the UK ban incitement to hatred and violence, including on account of religion or belief, as well as harassment, victimisation, and discrimination by organisations against individuals on those same grounds.
 Although we have concerns about exemptions from the latter, we believe that these laws strike the right balance in protecting freedom of speech and expression, and work to defend them.
-Prior to 2008 we campaigned for the repeal of the blasphemy law in England and Wales, and still work for similar changes elsewhere.

-We support protection of vulnerable people and minority religious groups, as long as legitimate criticism of religions and religious practices are fully protected in law.
-The Racial and Religious Hatred Act 2006 came into force on 16 February 2006.
-This Act makes provision about offences involving stirring up hatred against persons on religious grounds.
+We support the protection of vulnerable people and minority religious groups, as long as legitimate criticism of religions and religious practices are fully protected in law.
+The Racial and Religious Hatred Act 2006 makes provision about offences involving stirring up hatred against persons on religious grounds.
 Inciting violence against people was already illegal – what is now also illegal is to incite others to hate people, on the basis of their religious beliefs – or their lack of religious beliefs.

-However, there is a very important section in the Act, which the BHA welcomes, which states:
+However, there is a very important section in the Act, which Humanists UK welcomed at the time of its passing, which states:

 What we’re doing

-We lobbied for a number of years on the various stages of the Racial and Religious Hatred Bill.
-Since the Religious Offences Bill was introduced in 2002, until it finally became the Racial and Religious Hatred Act 2006, the BHA gave written and oral evidence to parliament on incitement to religious hatred, wrote briefings and sent out press releases.
+- We lobbied for a number of years on the various stages of the Racial and Religious Hatred Bill.
+From when the Religious Offences Bill was introduced in 2002, until it finally became the Racial and Religious Hatred Act 2006, we gave written and oral evidence to parliament on incitement to religious hatred, wrote briefings, and sent out press releases.